Review Analysis Conclusion

 Start by measuring your typical baked goods.
 A standard 4x6 inch bag works well for single cookies, macarons, and small candies.
 If you package brownies, sandwich cookies, or scones, look for 5x7 or 6x9 inch bags that provide extra height and width without crushing edges.
 For cake pops, lollipops, and chocolate truffles, narrower 3x5 inch sleeves keep the treat snug and upright.
 When wrapping breads, subs, or large pastries, pre-cut 10-inch deli papers or oversized kraft bags prevent exposed ends and reduce the need for double wrapping.

 Think about volume as well as dimensions.
 A 50-count pack may be fine for a one-time event, but frequent bakers should look for 200- or 300-count packs to avoid mid-project restocking.
-Just remember that larger counts only save time if the size truly fits your goods; buying 300 bags in the wrong dimension still leaves you scrambling for alternatives.
+Larger counts only save time if the size truly fits your goods; buying 300 bags in the wrong dimension still leaves you scrambling for alternatives.

 Material Tradeoffs